Dark-night45/Custom-Home-UI/README.md

 ## Custom-Home-UI
-Custom home screen UI for your browser with customizable style You can support me by star this repository
+Custom home screen UI for your browser with customizable style.
+⭐ You can support me by star this repository

 **Preview :**
 ![Preview](https://cdn.discordapp.com/attachments/830539152797859902/1012807502888456262/preview.png)